RajaRakoto/node-boilerplate/README.md

 - 🧅 Use Bun as package manager
 - 🌈 ESM
 - 🧹 ESlint with some initial rules recommendation
-- ✅ Jest for fast unit testing and code coverage
+- ✅ Jest or Bun test for fast unit testing and code coverage
 - 📚 Type definitions for Node.js and Jest
 - 🎨 Prettier to enforce consistent code style
 - ⚙️ EditorConfig for consistent coding style